 This post contains affiliate links.
 Read the full disclosure here.

-These coconut brownies are basically mounds bars in brownie form!
+These coconut brownies are basically mounds or bounty bars in brownie form!
 Packed with so much rich chocolate flavor (thank you, cocoa powder and semisweet chocolate), the brownie batter is then mixed with sweetened shredded coconut.
-I’ve topped the brownies with even more shredded coconut to really get that coconut taste and texture.
+I’ve topped the brownies with even more shredded coconut to really get that toasted coconut taste and texture.

 Rich chocolate brownies topped with golden toasted coconut, arranged in a grid.
 Three pieces are stacked, showing a moist, fudgy interior.